 In those days, women lived at the largess of men - first their fathers or guardians, then their husbands.
 A young lady was expected to be meek and mild, to acquiesce to her father's or husband's wishes.
 A woman's intelligence and wit were restricted to social events and amusing conversation.

 Employment opportunities were limited to teaching young girls, being a governess, domestic servitude, and later to factory or mill work.
 Of course, rural women had plenty of work if they lived on a farm.
-Some women earned money from cottage industries but the the Industrial Revolution put an end to enterprises such as weaving cloth at home.
+Some women earned money from cottage industries but the the Industrial Revolution put an end to enterprises such as weaving cloth and making lace at home.

 The Industrial Revolution created new wealth for investors, industrialists, and merchants and introduced a new middle class who, proud of their status, displayed their wealth with great ostentation.
 Women wore their status in fabric and lots of it from the mid century hoop skirts to the later bustle in the beautiful dresses and styles of the Victorian period.

 The Industrial Revolution created a new urbanization as towns and cities filled with workers for the new mills and factories where women worked long hours in grim, dirty, and often dangerous conditions.

 1836 ushered in a new change from the Romantic style of dress.
 Large Gignot sleeves suddenly slimmed and a seam line dropped the shoulder of dresses.
 A tight fitting bodice was boned and slanted to emphasize the waist.
 Cartridge pleats at the waist created volume in the skirt without adding bulk to the waist.

 Women of a higher social class were expected to be demure and indolent as reflected by the restrictive dropped shoulder lines and corsets.

 Dresses in soft colors could be refreshed with detachable white collars and cuffs.